pwilmart/Mammalian_sperm_PXD003164/README.md

 * reduced and alkylated Cys residues (static modification)
 * variable oxidized Met modifications

-The FASTA files were varied in a series of searches of the half a million spectra.
+The 16 FASTA files were varied in a series of searches of the half a million spectra (about 8.7 million total spectra scored).
 The target/decoy method was used to filter the PSMs passing 1% FDR cutoffs.
 The PSM counts for a selection of the FASTA sequence collections is shown below.
 The RAW file names ate listed along with the two possible sample keys.
 For each row, the FASTA file that had the highest PSM count (highlighted in bold) is tallied (along with the best rodent or ungulate category guess).

 LC_Run|Original PRIDE Key|From Gels PPT|Guess by Max|U or R Guess|Human|Sheep|Pig|Bovine|Yarkand Deer|Horse|Rat|Golden Hamster|Mouse|Eurasian Red Squirrel
 ------|------------------|---------|------------|------------|-----|-----|---|------|------------|-----|---|--------------|-----|---------------------